Policies and Procedures

 All students with 91+ credits will have a graduation check.
 This process will be completed through the Dean’s office.

 Incomplete Grade Policy

 To receive an “incomplete,” students must contact their professor prior to the end of the semester, request a grade of incomplete, and make arrangements to complete the work.
 The rules which govern the issuance of the incomplete are as follows:

-2. Each instructor will judge each situation.
-The instructor will also indicate by a departmental record, with a copy to the student, how the incomplete is to be removed, and if the instructor is at the University at the time of removal, supervise the makeup work and report the permanent grade.
+- Each instructor will judge each situation.
+The instructor will also indicate by a unit record, with a copy to the student, how the incomplete is to be removed, and if the instructor is at the University at the time of removal, supervise the makeup work and report the permanent grade.

-3. In the event the instructor is not available at the time of the student’s application for removal of an incomplete, the department chairperson will supervise the removal of the incomplete and turn in the permanent grade for the student.
+- In the event the instructor is not available at the time of the student’s application for removal of an incomplete, the unit coordinator or school director will supervise the removal of the incomplete and turn in the permanent grade for the student.